-AT: Right now we have about 35,000 users.
+Alastair: Right now we have about 35,000 users.
 And while we’re happy with that, considering we’re a bootstrapped business established through crowd funding, we really want to focus on hitting 1 million UK users.
 And to get that, we’ll need to go for angel and venture capital funding.
-So we are out there pitching to both.
-We’re also looking at US expansion on the sports side in the next 1-2 years.
+So we are out there, pitching to both.
+We’re also looking at US expansion on the sports side in the next one to two years.

 GoCarShare promotional message, encouraging English sports fans to share rides to and from their favorite team’s sports ground.

 GSB: That’s very exciting–good luck!
 As you move from startup to early growth phase, do you see sports or music festivals as more crucial to GoCarShare’s long term sustainability?

 Alastair: Both — 95 percent of our business is sports and festivals.
 Of the two, sports has the greater ceiling.
 I mean you’ll get 30,000-70,000 at a football match but most music festivals draw in the 18,000-30,000 range.
 So sports just have a greater potential for us.